antirez/rax/README.md

 However a random walk which is long enough, in trees that are more or less balanced, produces acceptable results, is fast, and eventually returns every possible element, even if not with the right probability.

-To perform a random walk, just seek an iterator everywhere and call the following function:
+To perform a random walk, just seek an iterator anywhere and call the following function:

     int raxRandomWalk(raxIterator *it, size_t steps);